EighteenZi/rocksdb_wiki/Terminology.md

 **forward iterator / tailing iterator**: A special iterator option that optimizes for very specific use cases.
 See https://github.com/facebook/rocksdb/wiki/Tailing-Iterator

 **single delete**: a special delete operation which only works when users never update an existing key: https://github.com/facebook/rocksdb/wiki/Single-Delete

+**rate limiter**: it is used to limit the rate of bytes written to the file system by flush and compaction.
+See https://github.com/facebook/rocksdb/wiki/Rate-Limiter